 Most small eco-friendly guest houses are located in Saint David and Saint John parishes.
 Snowbirds can save big on transportation if you base yourself on Grand Anse Beach.
 Hotels here are within walking distance of the ocean, and minibusses serve this area (and St. George's).

-- Weather: The winter weather in Grenada will normally be hot during the day and hot/warm during the night.
+- Weather: The fall, winter, and spring weather in Grenada will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Grenada you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.